mineiros-io/terraform-aws-iam-group/README.md

 - **`policy_arns`**: *(Optional `list(string)`)*

-  List of IAM custom or managed policies ARNs to attach to the group.
+  List of IAM custom or managed policy ARNs to attach to the group.

 ##### Inline Policiy